Nuzyra FDA Approval History

 The most common adverse reactions (incidence ≥2%) are nausea, vomiting, infusion site reactions, alanine aminotransferase increased, aspartate aminotransferase increased, gamma-glutamyl transferase increased, hypertension, headache, diarrhea, insomnia, and constipation.

-Development History and FDA Approval Process for Nuzyra
+Development Timeline for Nuzyra

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.